 - Changes to a device’s configuration cannot be made without the activity being discovered, researched, and documented.

-As the change enablement practice has matured, it is looked at as a practice that enables changes to be made to a CI, whether hardware or software, ensuring those changes get properly approved and documented.
+As the change enablement practice has evolved, it is looked at as a practice that enables changes to be made to a CI, whether hardware or software, ensuring those changes get properly approved and documented.
 Without the use of discovery tools, the change practice was used to update configuration information, so unauthorized changes contributed to the lack of trustworthy data.
-With discovery, unauthorized changes no longer provide the threat to the environment as they used to since discovery will identify them, and risk assessment can be performed, with appropriate action taken.
+With discovery, unauthorized changes no longer provide the threat to the environment as they used to since discovery is able to identify them, and risk assessment can be performed, with appropriate action taken.

 Like the use of discovery to validate CI attributes, in-depth knowledge of CIs can support proactive activities.
-There can be any number of different ways this occurs:
+There can be any number of different ways this can occur:

-- A repetitive issue with a particular hardware model and a good CMDB enables an organization to find the install base for that model and proactive replace the item before it fails.
+A repetitive issue with a particular hardware model and a good Configuration Management Database enables an organization to find the install base for that model and proactively replace the item before it fails.
 This is a great reason to eventually take the CMDB down to the workstation and local equipment level.

-- Repair history of a CI can be used to determine equipment that needs replacement or the CMDB and asset management data can be used to plan more proactive end-of-life refreshes.
+Repair history of a CI can be used to determine equipment that needs replacement or the CMDB management and asset management data can be used to plan more proactive end-of-life refreshes.

 CMDB: Time to Value

-- Critical services that could take months to document manually can be discovered and mapped in only a few weeks, bring almost immediate value to an organization as the benefits of the accurate CMDB can be reaped for the most critical services.
+Critical services that could take months to document manually can be discovered and mapped in only a few weeks, bringing almost immediate value to an organization as the benefits of the accurate CMDB can be reaped for the most critical services.

-- All infrastructure and software within each data center can be added far more quickly using discovery and equipment that people were not aware of will also be located, with its use and history tracked down after discovery.
-This leads to a far more accurate inventory from an asset management perspective but also ensures that IT can look at the unexpected equipment and software found and ensure it’s benefitting the organization rather than exposing it to risk.
+All infrastructure and software within each data center can be added far more quickly using automated discovery and equipment that people were not aware of will also be located, with its use and history tracked down after discovery.
+This leads to a far more accurate inventory from an IT asset management perspective but also ensures that IT can look at the unexpected equipment and software found and ensure that it is benefitting the organization rather than exposing it to risk.

 Discovery of CMDB